eitaar/Wahoot/README.md

 # Wahoot β1.0.0
-<span style="color:red">**Warning: This is Beta version and it probably have lots of bugs.**</span>
+### Warning: This is Beta version and it probably have lots of bugs.

-Wahoot is a third-party light weight Kahoot client designed to provide extra functions and a better user experience, made with Nuxt.js 3.
+Wahoot is a lightweight, third-party Kahoot! client designed to provide extra functions and a better user experience.
+It is built using Nuxt.js 3.
+Compared to the official Kahoot client, Wahoot uses less memory and has extra functionality.
+These are listed below.

 ## Table of Contents